Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 RRT Success – 81% (9 out of 11 grads have attempted the advanced exam)

-See the advising checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.
+See the Respiratory Care Program Admission Checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.

 Open house information sessions